ag0097/Deaf-Sign-Language-Recognition/README.md

 <h3>Approach</h3>
 Here we used and applied the concept of transfer learning. <br>
-A pre trained VGG16 model is used to create the structure and then conolution layers are changed accordingly.<br>
+A pre trained VGG16 model is used to create the structure and then convolution layers are changed accordingly.<br>

 <h3>Result Snapshots</h3>